 170 IAC 4-8-5 Cost recovery

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-10

-Affected: IC 8-1-8.5; IC 8-1.5
+Affected: IC 8-1-8.5

 Sec.
-5. (a) A utility is entitled to recover the reasonable cost of planning and implementing a demand-side management program, in one (1) or more of the following ways, or any combination of them, as determined by the commission:
+5. (a) A utility is entitled to recover prudent DSM program costs on a timely basis through a periodic rate adjustment mechanism.
+A utility may propose one (1) or more of the following alternative ways to recovery DSM program costs as determined by the commission:

 (1) The inclusion of the cost in the utility’s base rates during a rate case using a balancing account, where appropriate, to reconcile the utility’s recovered expenditures.
 The commission may, where appropriate, limit cost recovery to the utility’s actual incurred expenses, if the utility is spending less than the costs authorized by the commission for inclusion in the utility’s base rates.